hughbris/grav-plugin-pushy/README.md

 ✔ Check that no errors show.
 Now check your Git log for a correct entry.

 #### _E_ is connected to your `origin` remote repository
-🦆 In Git, if your repository isn't yet been connected to `origin`, add it using `git remote add origin &lt;URL>` or using a Git front end.
+🦆 In Git, if your repository isn't yet been connected to `origin`, add it using `git remote add origin <URL>` or using a Git front end.

 ✔ Test this by running a `git fetch` (or equivalent) and looking for errors.